 Two of my family’s favorite spots in Falls Park are The Carolina Foothills Garden Club Sanctuary and Pedrick’s Garden at Falls Park.

 Pedrick’s Garden is a sunflower-themed garden featuring a fountain and raised flower beds in the shapes of sunflower petals.
-The two-acre garden can be found behind the West End Market along Vardry Creek, (just behind the parking lot behind Mellow Mushroom).
+The two-acre garden can be found behind the West End Market along Vardry Creek, (the parking lot behind Mellow Mushroom).
 Cross the Botanical Bridge at Pedrick’s Garden and visit the shady and serene Carolina Foothills Garden Club Sanctuary.
 (This route involves uneven stone steps.
 If you need a flatter, or stroller-friendly path, the sanctuary can be reached by following a path just behind the amphitheater stage in Falls Park.)
-This is a quiet, peaceful spot with old stone walls, a narrow waterfall and gentle creek.
+This is a quiet, peaceful spot with old stone walls, a narrow waterfall, and a gentle creek.

-Rock Quarry Garden was built on the site of a pre-Civil War era granite quarry and is a popular area for wedding and family photo shoots.
+Rock Quarry Garden was built on the site of a pre-Civil War era granite quarry and is a popular area for wedding and family photoshoots.
 With waterfalls, flower beds, grassy hills and a stone bridge over a rocky stream, it is a gorgeous place to take family photos or have a picnic.
-Located in Cleveland Park in Greenville, at the corner of McDaniel and Sherwood St, the garden is easily accessible from the Swamp Rabbit Trail, near Airplane Park.
+Located in Cleveland Park in Greenville, at the corner of McDaniel and Sherwood Street, the garden is easily accessible from the Swamp Rabbit Trail.

 RMSC also has a Herb and Heritage Garden at the Living History Farm.
 Visitors can see vegetables and herbs that were commonly grown in the 1800s, as well as composting bins and plants used in fiber dyeing.
 As with the Butterfly Garden, Master Gardners are on hand the second Saturday of the month.

-The new YMCA Children’s Garden is now open and ready for visitors.
-The garden is located at the Caine Halter YMCA and is adjacent to the playground.
-It features a dry stream bed, picnic tables, concrete play area, a rain garden and beautiful landscaping.
+The YMCA Children’s Garden is located at the Caine Halter YMCA and is adjacent to the playground.
+It features a dry stream bed, picnic tables, concrete play area, a rain garden, and beautiful landscaping.
 You must be YMCA members to visit the garden and playground area.
 Membership information can be found here.

-The Janie Earle Furman Rose Garden features more than 700 rose bushes, brick pathways, a fountain and a 19th century Florentine gazebo.
-This beautiful spot is popular place for photos.
+The Janie Earle Furman Rose Garden features more than 700 rose bushes, brick pathways, a fountain, and a 19th-century Florentine gazebo.
+This beautiful spot is a popular place for photos.
 It can also be rented for small, standing-only weddings.
 The rose garden is just off the trail that circles the lake, and close to the bookstore.

 While you’re there, be sure to check out the Susan Thomson Shi Garden, further around the lake just past the Bell Tower.
 It’s a sort of wild patch with flowers such as coneflowers and goldenrod.